nehaljwani/team.exiv2.org/book/IMaEA.md

 | StdinIo    | - | Read from std-in |
 | Base64Io   | data:..... | Decodes ascii encoded binary |

-You will find a simplified version of BasicIo in tvisitor.c++ in the code that accompanies this book.
+You will find a simplified version of BasicIo in tvisitor.cpp in the code that accompanies this book.
 Io has two constructors.
 The obvious one is Io(std::string) which calls `fopen()`.
-The subtle on is Io(io,from,size) which create a sub-file on an existing stream.
-This design is use to deal with embedded files.
+More subtle is Io(io,from,size) which creates a sub-file on an existing stream.
+This design deals with embedded files.
 Most metadata is written in a format designated by the standards body and embedded in the file.
 For example, Exif metadata data is written in Tiff Format and embedded in the file.
-We discuss the embedding of Exif metadata in:

-Other metadata standards use a parallel mechanism.
-Xmp is embedded XML, an Icc Profile is a major block of technology.
-Exiv2 knows how to extract to extract, insert, delete and replace an Icc Profile.
+Other metadata standards use a similar design.
+XMP is embedded XML, an Icc Profile is a major block of technology.
+Exiv2 knows how to extract, insert, delete and replace an Icc Profile.
 It knows noting about the contents of the Icc Profile.
 With Xmp, Exiv2 using Adobe's XMPsdk to enable the the Xmp data to be modified.

 Exiv2 has an abstract RemoteIo object which can read/write on the internet.
-For http, there is a basic implementation of the http protocol in src/http.c++.
+For http, there is a basic implementation of the http protocol in src/http.cpp.
 For production use, Exiv2 should be linked with libcurl.
 The reason for providing a "no thrills" implementation of http was two fold.
 Firstly, it enabled the project to proceed rapidly without leaning the curl API.
 Secondly, I wanted all versions of the exiv2 command-line to have http support as I thought it would be useful for testing as we could store video and other large file formats remotely.

 The MemIo class enables memory to be used as a stream.
 This is fast and convenient for small temporary files.
 When memory mapped files are available, FileIo uses that in preference to FILE*.
 When the project started in 2004, memory-mapped files were not provided on some legacy platforms such as DOS.
 Today, all operating systems provide memory mapped files.
 I've never heard of Exiv2 being used in an embedded controller, however I'm confident that this is feasible.
 I've worked on embedded controllers with no operating system and only a standard "C" io library.
 Exiv2 can be built for such a device.